MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

     - [**Step 4: Storage**](#step-4-storage).
 Configures Storage Spaces Direct.
     - [**Step 5: SDN**](#step-5-sdn-optional).
 (Optional) Sets up a Network Controller for SDN deployment.

-After you're done creating a cluster in the Create Cluster wizard, complete these post cluster creation steps:
+After you're done creating a cluster in the **Create Cluster** wizard, complete these post-cluster creation steps:

 - [Set up a cluster witness](../manage/witness.md).
 This is highly recommended for all clusters with at least two nodes.
 - [Register with Azure](register-with-azure.md).
 Your cluster is not fully supported until your registration is active.